A Guide to Interview Preparation

 Posted by Griffith Resume on 16 Dec 2024

-This doesn’t have to be the scenario.
+This doesn’t have to be the case.

-Get comfortable around tricky questions
+Learn to be comfortable around difficult questions

-Consider your strengths and your weaknesses.
+Think about your strengths and weaknesses.

 Prepare questions

-"Does the company have any major projects on right now"
+"Does the company have any major projects underway in the present"

-"What are the potential opportunities to further develop and learn?"
+"What are the opportunities to advance and further education?"

-Know your salary expectations
+Know what your salary expectations are.

 Additional Information